-The G&G surveys initiated in the Spring of 2020 will continue through the Spring of 2021 within the Lease Area and along the proposed export cable corridor.
-These G&G surveys will be conducted by a suite of special purpose survey vessels which will be deployed at various times throughout the year.
-Large, dynamically positioned vessels will work the offshore areas while a smaller, shallow draft vessel will conduct surveys in the shallow reaches of the export cable corridor.
+The G&G surveys initiated in the Spring of 2020, concluded in the Summer of 2021 within the Lease Area and along the proposed Offshore Export Cable Route Corridor.
+These G&G surveys were conducted by a suite of special purpose survey vessels which were deployed at various times throughout the period.
+Large, dynamically positioned vessels worked the offshore areas while smaller, shallow draft vessels conducted surveys in the shallow reaches of the export cable corridor.

-The G&G survey activities will include the following activities:
+The G&G survey activities include the following activities:

-- Depth sounding (multibeam echo sounder) to determine site bathymetry and bottom contours. - Magnetic intensity measurements to identify ferrous objects like shipwrecks and unexploded ordnance. - Seafloor imaging (side scan sonar) to identify seabed features, natural and/or manmade. - Shallow and mid-range penetrating sub bottom profiler to map the near geological stratigraphy below the seabed. - Sediment samples and digital imagery to support interpretation of geophysical data and characterize sediment conditions and benthic habitats, and - Benthic grab sampling.
+- Depth sounding (multibeam echo sounder) to determine site bathymetry and bottom contours. - Magnetic intensity measurements to identify ferrous objects like shipwrecks and unexploded ordnance.

+- Seafloor imaging (side scan sonar) to identify seabed features, natural and/or manmade. - Shallow and mid-range penetrating sub bottom profiler to map the near geological stratigraphy below the seabed. - Sediment samples and digital imagery to support interpretation of geophysical data and characterize sediment conditions and benthic habitats, and - Benthic grab sampling.

-These vessels will often be towing survey equipment behind the vessel and restricted in their ability to maneuver, and a safety buffer around these vessels will be requested.
-The vessel specifications, operational details and timing will be shared via Mariner Updates as schedules are determined and updated as needed.
+In the Summer/Fall of 2022, an additional survey will be conducted in order to identify any UXO that may exist within the Lease Area and along the export cable corridor.
+These vessels tow survey equipment behind the vessel and are often restricted in their ability to maneuver, and a safety buffer around these vessels is requested.
+The vessel specifications, operational details and timing are shared via Mariner Updates as schedules are determined and updated as needed.